Azure/azure-docs-sdk-java/docs-ref-services/latest/identity-readme.md

 }
 ```

-See more how to configure the `DefaultAzureCredential` on your workstation or Azure in [Configure DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-java/wiki/Set-up-Your-Environment-for-Authentication#configure-defaultazurecredential).
+See more how to configure the `DefaultAzureCredential` on your workstation or Azure in [Authenticating with DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-java/wiki/Azure-Identity-Examples#authenticating-with-defaultazurecredential).

 ### Authenticating a user assigned managed identity with `DefaultAzureCredential`
 To Authenticate using User Assigned Managed Identity, please ensure that configuration instructions for your supported Azure Resource [here](#managed-identity-support) have been successfully completed.

 The below example demonstrates authenticating the `SecretClient` from the [azure-security-keyvault-secrets][secrets_client_library] client library using the `DefaultAzureCredential`, deployed to an Azure resource with a user assigned managed identity configured.

-See more about how to configure a user assigned managed identity for an Azure resource in [Enable managed identity for Azure resources](https://github.com/Azure/azure-sdk-for-java/wiki/Set-up-Your-Environment-for-Authentication#enable-managed-identity-for-azure-resources).
+See more about how to configure a user assigned managed identity for an Azure resource in [the managed identity documentation](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).

 <!-- embedme ../../keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/IdentityReadmeSamples.java#L242-L255 -->
 ```java